-Performance Measure Performance Indicator Monitoring Site(s) being Assessed Parameters Highest Significance Level/Trigger Recorded Comments Subsidence Impact Performance Indicator Exceeded?
+Performance Measure Performance Indicator Monitoring Site(s) being Assessed Parameters Higl nest Significance Level/Trigger Recorded Comments Subsidence Impact Performance Indicator Exceeded?
 Subsidence Impact Performance Measure Exceeded?
-Amphibian Monitoring Negligible impact on Threatened Species, Populations, or Ecological Communities The amphibian assemblage is not expected to experience changes significantly different to the amphibian assemblage at control sites Test sites 1 to 6 overlying Longwalls 20-22 Test sites 13 to 17 overlying Longwalls 23-27 Test sites 23 to 28 overlying Longwalls 301-303 Test sites 29 and 30 overlying LW305-307 Control sites 7 to 12 and 18 to 22.
-Amphibian species diversity and relative abundance Level 1 Data analysis does not identify a significant change in the amphibian population.
-Spring/summer 2019 survey results: - Sites 1 to 6, sites 13 to 17, and sites 23 to 30.
-No No LAND MANAGEMENT 10 10 22.
-Cliffs and Overhangs, Stee ep Slopes and Land in General Less than 3% of the total length of cliffs (and associated overhangs) within the mining area experience Cliff sites COH11, COH12, COH13, COH16 and/or COH17 experience cliff instabilities that do not require management measures to be implemented.
+Amphibian Monitoring Negligible impact on Threatened Species, Populations, or Ecological Communities The amphibian assemblage is not expected to experience changes significantly different to the amphibian assemblage at control sites Test sites 1 to 6 overlying Longwalls 20-22 Test sites 13 to 17 overlying Longwalls 23-27 Test sites 23 to 28 overlying Longwalls 301-303 Test sites 29 and 30 overlying LW305-307 Control sites 7 to 12 and Amphibian species diversity and relative abundance Level 1 Data analysis does not identify a significant change in the amphibian population.
+Sites 1 to 6, 13 to 17 and 23 to 30.
+No No 18 to 22.
+LAND MANAGEMENT Cliffs and Overhangs, Stee ep Slopes and Land in General Less than 3% of the total length of cliffs (and associated overhangs) within the mining area experience Cliff sites COH11, COH12, COH13, COH16 and/or COH17 experience cliff instabilities that do not require management measures to be implemented.
 Cliff sites COH11, COH12, COH13, COH16 and COH17 Cliff instabilities Level 1 No subsidence impacts (i.e. cliff instabilities) recorded.
-No No mining-induced rock fall Steep slopes and land in general experience sandstone fracturing/cracking and rock falls that do not require management measures to be implemented Steep slopes and land in general within 600 m of Longwalls 20-27 and Longwalls 301-303 Sandstone fracturing/cracking and rock falls Level 1 No subsidence impacts (i.e. sandstone fracturing/cracking and rock falls) recorded on steep slopes or land in general not previously recorded within 600 m of LW20-27 or LW301-307 (after LW305 commencement). - No No HERITAGE MANAGEMENT Γ Aboriginal Heritage Sites I Aboriginal Heritage Sites Monitoring Less than 10% of Aboriginal heritage sites within the mining area are affected by subsidence impacts Less than 7% of Aboriginal heritage sites within the mining area are affected by subsidence impacts.
+No No mining-induced rock fall Steep slopes and land in general experience sandstone fracturing/cracking and rock falls that do not require management measures to be implemented Steep slopes and land in general within 600 m of Longwalls 20-27 and Longwalls 301-303 Sandstone fracturing/cracking and rock falls Level 1 No subsidence impacts (i.e. sandstone fracturing/cracking and rock falls) recorded on steep slopes or land in general not previously recorded within 600 m of LW20-27 or LW301-307 (after LW305 commencement). - No No HERITAGE MANAGEMENT r Aboriginal Heritage Sites I Monitoring 1 Less than 10% of Aboriginal heritage sites within the mining area are affected by subsidence impacts Less than 7% of Aboriginal heritage sites within the mining area are affected by subsidence impacts.
 Monitoring of Aboriginal heritage sites with the potential to be impacted by subsidence related to the extraction of LW305-307.
-Cracking of sandstone at open sites Cracking and/or exfoliation of sandstone, blockfall, displacement, breakage and/or collapse of sandstone overhang sites Level 1 Monitoring results indicate sites FRC 281 and FRC 34 have been affected by subsidence impacts.
-Survey of Aboriginal heritage sites following the completion of Longwall 304 and Longwall 305 indicated no sites have been affected by subsidence impacts.
-No No Damage or deterioration of art motifs
+Cracking of sandstone at open sites Cracking and/or exfoliation of sandstone, blockfall, displacement, breakage and/or collapse of sandstone overhang sites Damage or deterioration of Level 1 Monitoring results indicate sites FRC 281 and FRC 34 have been affected by subsidence impacts.
+Survey of Aboriginal heritage sites following the completion of Longwall 305 indicated no sites have been affected by subsidence impacts.
+No No